Audio samples are processed with the highest precision (64-bit float) and with the most accurate algorithms for the best audio quality.

 Audio Engine uses very high quality SoX resampler.
 See information about the SoX resampler at SoX - Sound eXchange | Resampling.

-EZ CD Audio Converter uses SoX resampler in all sample rate conversions.
+Sox resampler is the default sample rate converter in all conversions.
 SoX resampler is also used with the Opus and MP3 encoders that usually use their own built-in resamplers.
 SoX resampler provides better audio quality than the built-in resamplers.

 20-bit precision 95% passband (SOXR_20_BITQ)

 "High Quality" “fast” mode has perfect audio quality when the output is CD-quality “16-bit” and near to the perfect audio quality when the output is a lossy format (MP3, AAC, Opus, Vorbis, ...).